 Calling a local taxi or Uber during Nights of Lights is ideal for a number of reasons.
 Instead of driving in circles for a parking place, a taxi can conveniently drop you off at your destination.
 You also pay a flat fee with a cab and don’t have to worry about feeding the meter or watching the clock.
 Most importantly, Nights of Lights is a time to celebrate the holidays!
 While enjoying St. Augustine’s light display you may want to share a bottle of wine over a romantic dinner or join a pub-crawl tour.
 Driving your vehicle limits activity options, and if you are parked in a meter or pay station area, it also limits the amount of time you have.
-Taxis and Uber exist in St. Augustine but Lyft does not.
+Taxis, Uber, and Lyft exist in St. Augustine.

 St. Augustine is proud to be a bicycle-friendly city.

 - Several bike stations are located along the bayfront, north, and south of the Bridge of Lions.

 - At the Visitor Information Center, when you enter from San Marco Ave.

 - At the southeast corner of the Historic Downtown Parking Facility.

 - At the corner of Orange Street and St. George Street.